Image description

 Medicare Mental Health is not a crisis or emergency service.
 For urgent support, call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.
 If you need immediate help or are at risk of harm to yourself or others, call 000 now.

-Medicare Mental Health is a consumer service.
-GPs and other referrers can contact SEMPHN’s Access and Referral team directly to speak with our experienced mental health clinicians.
+Note: Medicare Mental Health can be accessed by consumers and health professionals.
+Visit Working alongside Medicare Mental Health services to find how Medicare Mental Health can assist you and your patients.
+Additionally, GPs and other referrers can contact SEMPHN’s Access and Referral team directly to speak with our experienced mental health clinicians, on 1800 862 363 (8.30am-4.30pm weekdays).

 Medicare Mental Health helps you access the mental health and wellbeing resources and services that are right for you.
 It makes it easier to navigate and choose the most suitable care options, whether that’s face-to-face, via phone, or online.